Value Drivers for an Electrical Company

 As the market shifts to high residential construction demand, builders have more work on their hands.
 This means they are contracting out electrical work.
 Establishing good connections with contractors like this is crucial to gaining recurring revenue.
 Recurring revenue is one of the essential ways to increase the value of an electrical business.
 One of the easiest ways to create recurring revenue is through contractor relationships.
 For more information see Growing Your Business Through Recurring Revenue.

 Another important value driver for electrical companies is the number of service contracts.
 Service contracts are also a form of recurring revenue.
 Whether you are doing electrical work for the first time or performing repairs, explain to your customers the value of entering a service agreement.
-Service contracts ensure the quality of the work that has initially been done and help prevent future problems.
+Service contracts ensure the quality of the work completed and help prevent future problems.
 Service contracts are a great way to increase your revenues and establish strong customer relationships.
 A valuation professional will consider customer concentration and service contract revenue when valuing an electrical business.
 Refer to Diversifying Revenue Streams for more information.

 Buying a specialized contracting business like an electrical company requires licensing.
 The fewer people with licensing in the company, the less valuable it is.
 This is because the only people allowed to operate equipment or work with supplies are licensed electricians.
 If you do not have many licensed individuals, you will not be able to increase workflow.
 This means less revenue and a lower-valued company.